-I've really enjoyed reading Growing Vegetables With a Smile, and can't quite decide if it is a gardening philosophy book or a book about philosophical gardening!
+Growing Vegetables With a Smile is either a gardening philosophy book or a book about philosophical gardening, I can't quite decide!
 There are so many things that I really connected with, from the success portion and how we are responsible for our own success and no one else's, to the historical and proven soil fertility section and our addiction to working our garden and ourselves to death.

 Dr. Leonid Sharaskin is the editor of this English translation from its native Russian.
 He is the source for my article on Russian Dacha Gardening that has drawn so much attention.
 If you want to see many of the techniques that have made these tiny gardens so productive for so long, here are the resources in one book.
 This can be as easy and enjoyable of a read as a fiction book, but there are many points of historical agricultural wisdom that has been tested and proven in Russia for the past several hundred years for those that want to "dig deeper".

 Manifest your personal growth in your garden!

 Unlock your creative abilities by understanding plants and the soil, and use your garden as a model for achieving success in life.
 Growing Vegetables with a Smile takes you to where no other book ever has — cultivating your happiness one garden bed at a time!

 Packed with practical advice on all aspects of natural growing, this uplifting volume makes the joy of a bountiful harvest accessible to all.
 It invites you to become a co-creator with your land, showing that gardening is as much about you as it is about cucumbers and tomatoes.
 You can enjoy it, dispense with hard work, and make plants happy and productive all at the same time.